 Mark Padmore was born in London.
 He studied at the Kent Junior Music School and played clarinet in the Kent Youth Orchestra.
 He was awarded a choral scholarship to King’s College, Cambridge and graduated with an honours degree in music in 1982.

 In opera Mark has worked with directors Peter Brook, Katie Mitchell, Mark Morris and Deborah Warner.
-Recent work includes the leading roles in Harrison Birtwistle The Corridor and The Cure at the Aldeburgh Festival and Linbury Theatre, Covent Garden; Captain Vere in Britten Billy Budd and Evangelist in a staging of St Matthew Passion for Glyndebourne Festival Opera; Third Angel/John in George Benjamin Written on Skin with the Royal Opera, Covent Garden.
-Future projects include new works written for him by Tansy Davies and Thomas Larcher.
+Work has included the leading roles in Harrison Birtwistle The Corridor and The Cure at the Aldeburgh Festival and Linbury Theatre, Covent Garden; Captain Vere in Britten Billy Budd and Evangelist in a staging of St Matthew Passion for Glyndebourne Festival Opera; Third Angel/John in George Benjamin Written on Skin with the Royal Opera, Covent Garden.
+Recent projects have included the world premiere of Tansy Davies Cave with the London Sinfonietta and future opera plans include a new ROH production of Death in Venice

 Mark gives recitals worldwide.
 He has performed all three Schubert song cycles in Amsterdam, Barcelona, Birmingham, London, Liverpool, Paris, Tokyo, Vienna and New York.
 Regular recital partners include Kristian Bezuidenhout, Jonathan Biss, Imogen Cooper, Julius Drake, Till Fellner, Simon Lepper, Paul Lewis, Roger Vignoles and Andrew West.
 Composers who have written for him include Sally Beamish, Harrison Birtwistle, Jonathan Dove, Thomas Larcher, Nico Muhly, Alec Roth, Mark-Anthony Turnage, Huw Watkins, Ryan Wigglesworth and Hans Zender.